-Without approved documentation, late written assignments will be penalized 10% per day including weekends and holidays.
+Without approved documentation, late Written Assignments will be penalized 10% per day including weekends and holidays).

-Midterms & Final Exam
+Midterm & Final Exam

 This course will include 2 multiple choice tests.
-Each test will include multiple choice items and be worth 25% of the final grade.
+Each test will be worth 25% of the final grade.
 Content on tests will be based on lecture content and textbook readings.
 The Final Exam is non-cumulative and will be scheduled by the Registrar's Office at a later date.
-Calculators, cell phones, ipads, computers, books, and notes are not permitted during tests.
-Students must bring pencils, erasers, and their student ID card to each test date.
-Bottled water is also permitted.
+Calculators, cell phones, computers, books, and notes are not permitted during tests.